pactflow/docs.pactflow.io/website/docs/docs/on-premises/security-audit-report.md

 #### Notes

 This vulnerability only affects platforms that use a 4 byte long data type, typically Windows.
-The PactFlow base image uses 64 bit Alpine Linux, which uses an [8 byte long](https://www.ibm.com/docs/en/ibm-mq/9.0?topic=platforms-standard-data-types-unix-linux-windows).
+The PactFlow base image uses 64 bit Ubuntu Linux, which uses an [8 byte long](https://www.ibm.com/docs/en/ibm-mq/9.0?topic=platforms-standard-data-types-unix-linux-windows).

 ### CVE-2020-36599